16 Stops wines are made with fruit from McLaren Vale and the Adelaide...

-The grapes for this Chardonnay were sourced from Currency Creek, a region on the Fleurieu Peninsula, about 80 kilometres south of Adelaide.
+The grapes for the 2013 Chardonnay were sourced from Currency Creek, a region on the Fleurieu Peninsula, about 80 kilometres south of Adelaide.
 The region is not far from the sea, so night time temperatures are not extreme and the daytime temperatures are moderated by cool breezes in the afternoons.

-The fruit was machine picked and taken to the winery in the cool of the night, where it was fermented in stainless-steel tanks.
-No oak was used at any stage to retain the fresh fruit character in the final wine.
+The fruit was machine picked and taken into the winery on the vineyard site, where it was fermented in stainless steel.
+No oak was used at any stage.
 Neutral and varietal-enhancing yeasts were used with a cool, steady ferment to retain aromatic character.
-The wine spent three months on lees prior to filtering and bottling.
+The wine spent three months on lees before prior to filtering and bottling.

-Fresh and elegant, this wine has good fruit weight and aromas including apple and white peach, a lovely texture and a savoury edge.
+Fresh and elegant, this wine has good fruit weight and aromas including apple and white peach, a lovely texture and a savoury, mealy edge.
 The acidity is nicely balanced, giving the wine good length on the finish.

 |Grape varieties||100% Chardonnay|